Climber.Org Driving Directions

 White Wolf, Yosemite Creek, Ten Lakes Trailhead (see also Hwy 120 Overview Map)

-The White Wolf campground (leave Hwy 120 at waypoint WHITEW) can serve as a trailhead to Hetch Hetchy Reservoir and the Grand Canyon of the Tuolumne.
+The White Wolf campground (leave Hwy 120 at waypoint WOLFCG) can serve as a trailhead to Hetch Hetchy Reservoir and the Grand Canyon of the Tuolumne.
 I've never been to either of them, but I know the hike has a huge uphill slog on the way out!

 Yosemite Creek crosses Hwy 120 at the Ten Lakes Trailhead (waypoint YOSTEN).
 Looks like a nice place, but I've never hiked here.